Fresheyeball/Shpadoinkle/lens/README.md

 view :: a -> Html
 ```

-This might look something like.
+This might look something like:

 ```haskell
 view :: Text -> Html